Tips for Parenting a Competitive Child

 Competition is at the heart of news and entertainment.
 Mudslinging political opponents face off on the nightly news, and television programs in which winning is everything depict fierce fighting amongst singers, dancers and even romantic rivals.
 But parents can use these moments to teach kids about the downfalls of hyper-competitive behavior: sustaining injuries to top a world record or damaging personal relationships to get ahead.
 When kids recognize the potential problems of overly aggressive one-upmanship, they learn about the boundaries for healthy competition.

 While a little rivalry isn’t necessarily a bad thing, it can become damaging if children begin to see their peers as threats and obstacles or think that a single failure can keep them from being a success in life.
-As a parent, your own attitude and the way in which you discuss competition can be the best guarantee of your child’s future success.
+As a parent, your own attitude and the way you discuss competition can be the best guarantees of your child’s future success.

 Today on Education.com